About the SAP Website

 Please email Associate Editor of Website Content, Ms. Elizabeth Kilmer, at [email protected].

-Kourtney Schroeder received her master’s degree in Clinical Psychology and is currently working on a Doctor of Psychology in Clinical Psychology at Nova Southeastern University.
-She graduated from the University of Florida with a bachelor’s degree in Psychology and a minor in Women’s Studies.
-Kourtney is currently working at Community Healthlink Youth and Family Services as her predoctoral internship.
-She is the Internet Editor (2020-2022) for APA’s Division 29 (Psychotherapy) website.
-She was previously the Associate Editor of Website Content (2017-2020).
+I am the Internet Editor (2020-2022) for APA’s Division 29 (Psychotherapy) website and I was previously the Associate Editor of Website Content (2017-2020).
+I received my master’s degree in Clinical Psychology and currently working on a Doctor of Psychology in Clinical Psychology at Nova Southeastern University.
+I graduated from the University of Florida with a bachelor’s degree in Psychology and a minor in Women’s Studies.
+I am currently working at Community Healthlink Youth and Family Services as my predoctoral internship.

 I am a Associate Editor for Website Content at the Society for the Advancement of Psychotherapy.
 I work on managing website content and digital outreach.
 I earned my Bachelor’s degree in psychology from Hendrix College in Arkansas, and am currently working on my doctoral degree in Clinical Psychology from the University of North Texas.
 My current research is focused on the advancement of psychotherapy through the development of an outcome tracking measure for use in psychotherapy training clinics.